Aliases for CASQ2 Gene

 External Ids for CASQ2 Gene

 The protein encoded by this gene specifies the cardiac muscle family member of the calsequestrin family.
 Calsequestrin is localized to the sarcoplasmic reticulum in cardiac and slow skeletal muscle cells.
 The protein is a calcium binding protein that stores calcium for muscle function.
 Mutations in this gene cause stress-induced polymorphic ventricular tachycardia, also referred to as catecholaminergic polymorphic ventricular tachycardia 2 (CPVT2), a disease characterized by bidirectional ventricular tachycardia that may lead to cardiac arrest. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CASQ2 Gene

-CASQ2 (Calsequestrin 2 (Cardiac Muscle)) is a Protein Coding gene.
+CASQ2 (Calsequestrin 2) is a Protein Coding gene.
 Diseases associated with CASQ2 include ventricular tachycardia, catecholaminergic polymorphic, 2 and catecholaminergic polymorphic ventricular tachycardia.
-Among its related pathways are Myometrial Relaxation and Contraction Pathways and Antiarrhythmic Pathway, Pharmacodynamics.
-GO annotations related to this gene include calcium ion binding and protein homodimerization activity.
+Among its related pathways are Antiarrhythmic Pathway, Pharmacodynamics and Myometrial Relaxation and Contraction Pathways.
+GO annotations related to this gene include calcium ion binding and calcium-dependent protein binding.
 An important paralog of this gene is CASQ1.

 UniProtKB/Swiss-Prot for CASQ2 Gene